grammyjs/website/site/docs/advanced/business.md

 Your bot can handle them the normal way using `bot.on` and its countless [filter queries](../guide/filter-queries).

 However, your bot is **NOT** able edit or delete messages in the chat.
+Similarly, your bot is **NOT** able to forward messages from the chat, or copy them elsewhere.
-This is left to humans.
+All of these things are left to humans.

 ### Working With Business Connections